the important roles fathers play in our society

 Author David Blankenhorn, speaking as a social scientist, said, “fatherlessness is the most harmful demographic trend of this generation”.
 It doesn’t seem to matter whether the father ran off with another woman, whether he lost custody through the family court or whether he was absent through work commitments; the results are the same.

-I have no doubt that there is similar empirical research to support the importance of the role of mothers in the lives of children, however, this piece is about fathers and we will need to leave the mothers research for another day.
+I do not doubt that there is similar empirical research to support the importance of the role of mothers in the lives of children.
+However, this piece is about fathers and we will need to leave the mothers research for another day.

 No one ever said being a father was easy.
 Sure there might be crass jokes about fathering a child being easy and natural.
 We all know that is not what I am talking about.
 What I am talking about, (using the language of the Family Law Act) is “spending substantial and significant time” with your children.